 See my entire VR35 K40 gallery here.

-I had fun on my K40 lunch hour.
 Even though my Canon AF35ML is a more capable camera, I think the K40 is more pleasant to use.
 I’d have a hard time choosing between them for an afternoon of easy shooting.